luizamendes/luizamendes/README.md

 My name is **Luiza Mendes**.
 I am from **Brazil**.
 I am a **Graphic Designer** and a **Software Engineer**.
 I worked as a Graphic Designer for nearly six years.
 In 2017, I decided to go back to the university to learn more about the development world, that dazzles me so much.

-As a Designer, I feel in love with the front end universe.
-That said, my specialties in the field are **Javascript, HTML, CSS, React (React Hooks, Redux, and Redux-saga), Vue and a bit of Angular.
+As a Designer, I fell in love with the front end universe.
+That said, my specialties in the field are **Javascript, HTML, CSS, React (Hooks), Nextjs, Vue.
 I also have experience in Node.**

-I love learning and I always dedicate myself to get to know other technologies, improve my coding and problem solving skills.
+I love learning and I always dedicate myself to discover other technologies, improve my coding and problem solving skills.

 In my free time, I enjoy watching TV series and movies, playing games, enjoying good music and traveling!

-I speak **Portuguese** as my native language, **English**, **Spanish** and now I am learning **French**, and loving it!
+I speak **Portuguese** as my native language, **English**, **French** and **Spanish**.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=luizamendes)](https://github.com/luizamendes/github-readme-stats)